kickstarter/telekinesis/README.md

 Telekinesis includes two high-level [Producers](http://docs.aws.amazon.com/kinesis/latest/dev/amazon-kinesis-producers.html).

-Telekinesis assumes that records are `[key, value]` pairs of Strings.
+Telekinesis assumes that records are `[key, value]` pairs of strings.
 The key *must* be a string as enforced by Kinesis itself.
 Keys are used by the service to partition data into shards.
 Values can be any old blob of data, but for simplicity, Telekinesis expects strings.